django-auth-ldap/django-auth-ldap/docs/source/users.rst

 :meth:`~django_auth_ldap.backend.LDAPBackend.get_user_model` if you'd like to substitute a proxy model.

+By default, lookups on existing users are done using the user model's :attr:`~django.contrib.auth.models.CustomUser.USERNAME_FIELD`.
+To lookup by a different field, use :setting:`AUTH_LDAP_USER_LOOKUP_FIELD`.
+When set, the username field is ignored.

-The only required field for a user is the username, which we obviously have.
+When using the default for lookups, the only required field for a user is the username.
 The default :class:`~django.contrib.auth.models.User` model can be picky about the characters allowed in usernames, so :class:`~django_auth_ldap.backend.LDAPBackend` includes a pair of hooks, :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username` and :meth:`~django_auth_ldap.backend.LDAPBackend.django_to_ldap_username`, to